rwilliams/jrubywiki/CallingJavaFromJRuby.md

 Making them accessible in the main name space
 ---------------------------------------------

-You can set const_missing to make them accessible in more than just a module.
+You can set `const_missing` to make them accessible in more than just a module.
 See [[http://www.ruby-forum.com/topic/216629]] though there might be a better way.

 Using within classes within module
 ----------------------------------

 NB that currently this `include_package` lookup doesn't work within any sub-modules or sub-classes.
 See [[http://jira.codehaus.org/browse/JRUBY-5107]]

-You could override const_missing, though (see above), if you wanted that behavior.
+You could override `const_missing`, though (see above), if you wanted that behavior.

 Using Static Java Enumerations
 ------------------------------